chriswtodd/chriswtodd.github.io/index.md

 I decided to focus on team performance for each game, for each year.
 Using the visualizations I designed, one can find interesting relationships between teams with similar patterns of play, performance in the tournament and more.

-You can find a live demo version hosted on GitLab pages [here](https://toddchri1.glp.ecs.vuw.ac.nz/information-visualisation---anz-championship/).
+**[You can find a live demo version hosted on GitLab pages here]**(https://toddchri1.glp.ecs.vuw.ac.nz/information-visualisation---anz-championship/).

 _Last updated 10/09/2019._